giannivh/oauth-desktop/README.md

         .withEndpointToken("/token")
         .withClientId("myclient")
         .withAuthScope("openid offline_access email profile")
+        // either redirect to your own URI ...
         .withSuccessRedirectUri("http://localhost/success.html")
+        // ... or automatically close the browser tab .withCloseBrowserTabOnSuccess(true)
         .build();
 ```

-The optional `.withSuccessRedirectUri("http://localhost/success.html")` will redirect to your page of choice instead of showing
+The optional `.withSuccessRedirectUri("http://localhost/success.html")` will redirect to your page of choice instead of
-the built-in HTML success page.
+showing the built-in HTML success page.

+The optional `.withCloseBrowserTabOnSuccess(true)` will automatically close the browser tab instead of showing the
+built-in HTML success page.
+Please note: this property takes precedence over your own success redirect URI.

 ### Instantiate